aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xps-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to XLSM in Android via Java" h2="Transform XPS to XLSM within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XPS to XLSM conversion is a necessary step for many Android applications.
+XPS is a document format that is used to store documents in a compressed format.
+It is often used to store documents that are to be shared or printed.
+XLSM is a Microsoft Excel file format that is used to store spreadsheets and other data.
+It is often used to store data that needs to be manipulated or analyzed.

+<h2>How Aspose.Total Helps for XPS to XLSM Conversion</h2>
-You can integrate XPS to XLSM conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert XPS to XLSX.
-Secondly, you can convert XLSX to XLSM by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+Aspose.Total for Android via Java is a powerful suite of APIs that can be used to convert XPS to XLSM.
+The two step process involves using Aspose.PDF for Android via Java to convert XPS to XLSX, and then using Aspose.Cells for Android via Java to convert XLSX to XLSM.
+Both APIs come under the Aspose.Total for Android via Java product family, making it easy to integrate the conversion feature into your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}